Fiscal Responsibility and Budget Management Act, 2003: Suspension and reinstatement

 Implementing the act, the government had managed to cut the fiscal deficit to 2.7% of GDP and revenue deficit to 1.1% of GDP in 2007–08.
-However, given the international financial crisis of 2007, the deadlines for the implementation of the targets in the act were suspended.
+However, due to the 2008 financial crisis, the deadlines for the implementation of the targets in the act were suspended.
 The fiscal deficit rose to 6.2% of GDP in 2008–09 against the target of 3% set by the Act for 2008–09.
 However, IMF estimated fiscal deficit to be 8% after accounting for oil bonds and other off budget expenses.

 In August 2009, IMF had opined that India should implement fiscal reform at the soonest possible, enacting a successor to the current act.
 This IMF paper was authored by two senior IMF economists Alejandro Sergio Simone and Petia Topalova and highlighted the shortcomings of the current law along with proposed improvements for a new version.

 It was reported that the Thirteenth Finance Commission of India was working on a new plan for reinstating fiscal management in India.
 The initial expectation for revival of fiscal prudence was in 2010–11 but was further delayed.
 Finally, the government did announce a path of fiscal consolidation starting from fiscal deficit of 6.6% of GDP in 2009–10 to a target of 3.0% by 2014–15 However, eminent economist and ex-RBI Deputy Governor, S.S.
 Tarapore is quick to highlight the use of creative accounting to misrepresent numbers in the past.
 Furthermore, he added that fiscal consolidation is indeed vital for India, as long as the needs of the poor citizens are not marginalised.
 This need for financial inclusion of the poor while maintaining the fiscal discipline was highlighted by him as the most critical requirement for the 2011–12 Budget of India.

 More recently, in February 2011, the PMEAC recommended the need for reinstatement of fiscal discipline of the Government of India, starting 2011–12 financial year.
 In FY 2011–12, it was almost certain that government would cross the budgetary fiscal deficit target of 4.6% and it would be around 5%.